Minuscule 472: History

-Scrivener dated the manuscript to the 12th century.
-Biblical scholar Caspar René Gregory dated it to the 13th-15th century.
-It is currently dated by the INTF to the 13th century.

-The manuscript was once in Constantinople, but brought from the East to England by Joseph Dacre Carlyle (1759-1804), professor of Arabic, together with the manuscripts minuscule 470, 471, 473, 474, 475, and 488.
+The earliest history of the manuscript is unkknown.
+It was once in Constantinople, but was brought from the East to England by Joseph Dacre Carlyle (1759-1804), professor of Arabic, together with the manuscripts minuscule 470, 471, 473, 474, 475, and 488.

-The manuscript was examined by J. Farrer in 1804, along with scholars Burney, Scrivener, and Gregory in later years.
+The manuscript was examined by J. Farrer in 1804, along with scholars Burney, Scrivener, and biblical scholar Caspar René Gregory in later years.
 Scrivener collated and published its text in 1853.
 The manuscript was added to the list of New Testament manuscripts by Scrivener.
 Burney noticed: "Mendis erratisque ita scatet, ut scriptorum imperitiae et oscitantiae luculentissimum fiat argumentum" (Mistakes and errors abound in such a way that it becomes the clearest evidence of the writers' incompetence and sloppiness).
 This opinion was supported by Scrivener: "I certainly never met with a copy of the Gospels written with such irreverent and scandalous negligence, but this is only one instance out of a thousand of the danger of judging hastily from first appearances".

+Scrivener dated the manuscript to the 12th century.
+Gregory dated it to the 13th-15th century.
+It is currently dated by the INTF to the 13th century.
 It is currently housed at the Lambeth Palace (shelf mark 1177) in London.